-- 68 Contrary to what is stated in points 75 and 76 of the preamble to the contested decision, the applicant did not cease to supply IMF at the end of May 1990 but only in December 1990.
-The first order which reached the applicant since the delivery at the end of May 1990 was dated 4 December 1990.
-IMF did not place any new orders between those two dates, despite the reference to a future order in the letter from IMF's lawyers to the applicant of 3 July 1990. - 69 The applicant decided to cease supplying IMF independently because of their company's unreliability and the threatening attitude which it had adopted.
+97 Contrary to what is stated in points 75 and 76 of the preamble to the contested decision, Accinauto did not cease to supply IMF at the end of May 1990 but only in December 1990.
+The first order which reached Accinauto since the delivery at the end of May 1990 was dated 4 December 1990.
+IMF did not place any new orders between those two dates, despite the reference to a future order in the letter from IMF's lawyers to Accinauto of 3 July 1990.

+- Accinauto decided to cease supplying IMF independently because of their company's unreliability and the threatening attitude which it had adopted.
 Since August 1989, IMF had no longer paid invoices on time.
-In a conversation with the applicant on 5 June 1990, IMF had insisted on obtaining extra supplies, even though the availability of a large number of Glasurit products was affected by bottlenecks.
-It had threatened to lodge a complaint against the applicant for infringement of Community competition rules and to establish a subsidiary in Belgium for the purpose of carrying out direct exports to the United Kingdom. - 70 The applicant first informed BASF by letter of 7 February 1991, with which it enclosed a copy of the letter it had sent to IMF on 19 December 1990, that it had finally broken off business relations with IMF. - 71 The applicant accuses the Commission of having failed to take account of the supply difficulties which it had mentioned, and of which, it maintains, it produced convincing evidence during the administrative procedure.
-For various reasons, there were major bottlenecks in BASF's supply capacities during the period in question, and the main product ranges, especially the most used basic colours, were affected.
+In a conversation with Accinauto on 5 June 1990, IMF had insisted on obtaining extra supplies, even though the availability of a large number of Glasurit products was affected by bottlenecks.
+It had threatened to lodge a complaint against Accinauto for infringement of Community competition rules and to establish a subsidiary in Belgium for the purpose of carrying out direct exports to the United Kingdom. - 99 Accinauto first informed BASF by letter of 7 February 1991, with which it enclosed a copy of the letter it had sent to IMF on 19 December 1990, that it had finally broken off business relations with IMF.

+- 100 The applicant accuses the Commission of having failed to take account of the supply difficulties which it had mentioned, and of which, it maintains, it produced convincing evidence during the administrative procedure.
+For various reasons, there were major bottlenecks in BASF's supply capacities during the period in question, and the main product ranges, especially the most used basic colours, were affected. - 101 BASF had established an information network between itself and its distributors, including Accinauto, in order to ensure regular supply to the European market in a time of shortage.
+In order to fulfil its delivery obligations towards customers for